 Technical Definitions of the Core Critical Thinking Skills Developed During Early Childhood

-- OVERALL Reasoning Skills: The Reasoning Skills OVERALL score describes overall strength in using reasoning to form reflective judgments about what to believe or what to do.
+- OVERALL: The Reasoning Skills OVERALL score describes overall strength in using reasoning to form reflective judgments about what to believe or what to do.
 To score well overall, the test taker must excel in the sustained, focused, and integrated application of core thinking skills measured on this test, including analysis, interpretation, inference, evaluation, explanation, induction, and deduction.
 The Overall score predicts the capacity for success in educational or workplace settings which demand reasoned decision making and thoughtful problem solving.

 - Categorization: Categorization is the cognitive process by which objects are identified, recognized, and grouped according to a perceived common characteristic.
 Categorization enables understanding language, predicting the behavior of, inferring the characteristics of, and deciding how to behave toward or how to interact with objects grouped into the same category.
 Categorization one of the sub-skills of interpretation.

 - Explanation: Explanation is the process of justifying what we have decided to do or what we have decided to believe.
 People with strong explanation skills provide the evidence, methods, and considerations they relied on when making their judgment.
 Explanations can include our assumptions, reasons, values, and beliefs.
 Strong explanations enable others to understand and to evaluate our decisions.

 - Analysis: Analytical skills are used to identify assumptions, reasons, themes, and the evidence used in making arguments or offering explanations.
 Analytical skills enable us to consider all the key elements in any given situation, and to determine how those elements relate to one another.
 People with strong analytical skills notice important patterns and details.
 People use analysis to gather the most relevant information from spoken language, documents, signs, charts, graphs, and diagrams.